dalisoft/pnpm-esbuild/README.md

 - Clone repo
 - Run `pnpm install` on each of subfolders
 - Run `node ./scripts/build.mjs` at `frontend` folder
+- YOU WILL SEE ERROR

 ## Workaround

 - Clone repo
 - Run `npm install --legacy-peer-deps`
 - Run `node ./scripts/build.mjs` at `frontend` folder
+- YOU WILL SEE BUILD FOLDERS